craftercms/docs/source/reference/modules/engine/unit-testing-groovy-code.rst

 This section details how to create unit tests for CrafterCMS Groovy code with Gradle.

-For more information on the classes of the variables that can be mocked for unit testing, see  :ref:`newIa-groovy-api`
+For more information on the classes of the variables that can be mocked for unit testing, see  :ref:`groovy-api`

 -----------------------------------
 Steps for Creating Groovy Unit Test